 - Turn down the temperature on your water heater, as well!
 You don’t need hot water when you aren’t home.

-- Unplug smaller appliances, such as coffee makers, toaster ovens, printers, DVD or Blu-Ray players, etc. to conserve energy.
+- Unplug smaller appliances, such as coffee makers, toaster ovens, printers, etc.

 - Larger electronics such as computers, stereos, and televisions (unless they are running on timers) should also be unplugged to prevent damage from power surges or electrical storms.
 An alternative option is to plug them all into quality surge protectors.